-The formal procedure for seeking recognition and enforcement of a foreign judgment depends on the applicable law.
+The formal procedure for seeking recognition and enforcement of a foreign judgment varies depending on the law being relied on.

-At common law To register and enforce a foreign judgment, the judgment creditor should institute a case via a writ of summons and plead the foreign judgment.
-In addition, the judgment creditor may file a summary judgment application or apply that the suit be placed on the undefended list, as it is for enforcement of a judgment.
-It can easily be inferred that the judgment debtor has no defence to the claim.
+To register and enforce a foreign judgment, the judgment creditor should institute a case via a writ of summons.
+The judgment creditor can file a summary judgment application together with the writ or apply that the suit be placed on the undefended list, as it is for the enforcement of a judgment (as it can easily be inferred that the judgment debtor has no defence to the claim).

 What is the typical timeframe for the proceedings to grant recognition and enforcement?

-Barring any complications, the process for recognition and enforcement of a foreign judgment can take between six months and one year.
-However, the completion time may be longer where the registration is opposed by the judgment debtor.
+Barring any complications, the process for recognition and enforcement of a foreign judgment should take between six months and one year.
+However, an opposition by the judgment debtor may lengthen the proceedings.

 What fees apply to applications for recognition and enforcement of foreign judgments?

-The fees for recognition and enforcement of a foreign judgment are assessed by the registry of the court in which recognition and enforcement is sought.
+The fees for recognition and enforcement of a foreign judgment will be assessed by the registry of the relevant court.